Mandatory disclosure rules – Guidance

 The Minister of National Revenue has the authority to designate, with the concurrence of the Minister of Finance, transactions or series of transactions for purposes of the notifiable transaction rules (herein referred to as “notifiable transactions”).
 Transactions will be designated on the CRA webpage.
 The effective date of designation of the notifiable transaction will be the date of posting on the CRA website.

-Notifiable transactions will include both transactions that the CRA has found to be abusive, and transactions identified as transactions of interest (i.e., where more information is required to determine if a transaction is abusive).
+Notifiable transactions will include both transactions that the CRA has found to be abusive, and transactions identified as transactions of interest (that is, where more information is required to determine if a transaction is abusive).
 The description of a notifiable transaction will set out the fact patterns or outcomes that constitute the transaction in sufficient detail to enable taxpayers to comply with the disclosure rule.
 It will also include examples in appropriate circumstances.

 The term substantially similar includes any transaction that is expected to obtain the same or similar types of tax consequences and that is either factually similar or based on the same or similar tax strategy.